simonecorsi/awesome/README.md

 *   [actionsflow/actionsflow](https://github.com/actionsflow/actionsflow) - The free Zapier/IFTTT alternative for developers to automate your workflows based on Github actions

 *   [NomicFoundation/hardhat](https://github.com/NomicFoundation/hardhat) - Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
-Get Solidity stack traces & console.log.

 *   [grammyjs/grammY](https://github.com/grammyjs/grammY) - The Telegram Bot Framework.